Overview

 Philosophy

-This tool aims to be an opinionated formatter, with similar objectives to black.
-This means it deliberately does not support a wide variety of configuration settings.
-In return, you get consistency, predictability, and smaller diffs.
+This is an opinionated formatter, with the same objectives as black: it offers few configuration settings on purpose.
+In return you get consistency, predictability, and smaller diffs.

 Use